-A high-protein, low-carb, muscle-building way to boost desire and get satisfied.
+What is the orgasmic diet?
+It's a high-protein, low-carb, muscle-building (using Kegel exercises) way to boost desire and get satisfaction.

 It’s sadly common for women to lose interest in sex as they hit middle-age; one study reported low desire among nearly 27 percent of premenopausal and 52 percent of menopausal women.
 Marrena Lindberg, the author of “The Orgasmic Diet: A Revolutionary Plan to Lift Your Libido and Bring You to Orgasm,” discovered her plan when she changed her diet while trying to get pregnant.
 Through two pregnancies, she discovered that her libido surged during pregnancy, dipped while breastfeeding, and roared back after weaning.
 Along the way, she took very large doses of fish oil, and aimed for meals with 40 percent carbs, 30 percent protein, and 30 percent fat.
 She began looking into the reasons for her change in libido and arrived at the program detailed in her book.
 It has not been backed up by a scientific trial.

 Here's one way to phase in the orgasmic diet, step by step.